newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/pred-registration.md

 * A statement about any litigation, orders, or judgments that might affect the properties you will market and sell
 * A copy of your new home builder registration card, if applicable

 Want to register without a lawyer or have questions about the process?
-Contact the Bureau of Homeowner Protection at (609) 984-7905.
+Contact the NJ Department of Community Affairs, Bureau of Homeowner Protection at (609) 984-7905.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }